Migraines: Simple steps to head off the pain

 Migraines cause pain as real as the pain of injuries — with one difference: Healthy habits and simple nonmedical remedies sometimes stop migraines before they start.By Mayo Clinic Staff

 Medication is a proven way to treat — and prevent — migraines.
 But medication is only part of the story.
-It's also important to take good care of yourself.
-The same lifestyle choices that promote good health can reduce the frequency and severity of your migraines.
-In fact, combining lifestyle measures with medication is often the most effective way to handle migraines.
+It's also important to take good care of yourself and understand how to cope with migraine pain when it strikes.

-Seek a calm environment
+Find a calm environment

 At the first sign of a migraine, retreat from your usual activities if possible.

 - Turn off the lights.
 Migraines often increase sensitivity to light and sound.
 Relax in a dark, quiet room.
 Sleep if you can.